estaudere/learning/100-days-of-code/LOG.md

 **End:** TBD

-I'm hoping to start with 30 Days of Javascript while saving some time to work on a backlog of other projects, as well as D3 and machine learning with FreeCodeCamp and Python.
+I'm hoping to start with 30 Days of Javascript while saving some time to work on a backlog of other projects, as well as D3, data storytelling, and machine learning with FreeCodeCamp, Coursera, various books, and Python.

 ## Log